 - Polystyrene (PS)

-If you are looking to make plastic food packaging of your own, you need to ensure that you are working with materials that won’t react adversely to the food that will come into contact with it.
+If you are looking to make plastic food packaging yourself, you need to ensure that you are working with materials that won’t react adversely to the food that will come into contact with them.

 For plastic injection molding, those are referred to as food-grade plastic resins.
 These are resins that the Food and Drug Administration (FDA) has approved for contact with food.
 These are also referred to as food contact substances (FCS).